jobyh/tool_jasmine/README.md

 ## Advanced usage
 ### CI integration
 To avoid having to write authentication boilerplate to access the spec runners additional options may be passed so that auth is not required.
 The `--no-auth` flag will prompt for verification before generating runners.
-Using the `-y` (assume yes) flag in addition will suppress the prompt.
+Using the `-y` (assume yes) flag in addition will suppress this.

 An option `--custom-js` can be used to pass inline JavaScript you want adding to each spec runner *after* all JavaScript includes but before the actual specs are included.
 The following example illustrates writing XML to the current working directory with a custom Jasmine reporter.